Vote AMC911 for Best Foundation Company in Hampton Roads! Voting Open From June 3 - June 30

 Polyurethane foam injection is a quick procedure, and most jobs usually take around three hours tops.
 Fifteen minutes after the repair is complete, the slab is ready for use again.
 Poly foam is stronger than the cement slurry used in an older concrete leveling technique called “mudjacking.”

 Fixing a crack in a concrete foundation slab often involves using slab piers.
 Slab piers are installed through the slab and anchor the foundation to load-bearing soil.
-This lifts interior walls that have started to settle.
+This resolves structural issues by lifting interior foundation walls that have started to settle.

 For more information see, Normal Foundation Cracks: Is There Such a Thing?